ondrap/mapbox-filter/README.md

 - Dump the tile (.mvt, .pbf files) and show which features will be included given the style file at a particular zoom level.
 - Iterate through the `mbtiles` file and filter the tile contents according to the MapBox style, thus making the `mbtiles` file smaller.
+- Preprocess attributes with right-to-left (arabic etc.) text fields; as a result the mapbox-gl rtl plugin can be omitted.
 - Run a webserver for
   * serving the tiles from the `mbtile` file
   * serving the real-time filtered tiles